Azakidev/3DPCB/README.md

 - pipenv (optional)
 You can install all dependencies by using pipenv and running `pipenv install --deploy` on a terminal window at the same folder as the Pipfile.
 ## Features and usage
-This project consists in 3 scripts that are meant to work together.
+This project consists in 3 scripts that are meant to work together, although their uses can be more general when used independently.
 ### 3DPCB.py
 This script requires a CSV with the bill of materials and another with the positioning gerber generated an eCAD software.
 It will then:
 - Search for all electronic components used.